 Supplies for Minute to Win It

 Most minute to win it games can be played with items that you have around the house, but there are a few key supplies that you’ll most likely want to purchase and have on hand if you’re going to play often.
-I have a box with these 10 things in it in my craft room so we can always play when family comes around!

 - Ping pong balls